 Time Wheel window opens.

 Option Description Property Shows available date and time properties.
-Sector Shows a list of scales for use in comparison to Rings.
+Sectors Shows a list of scales for use in comparison to Rings.
 Rings Shows a list of scales for use in comparison to Sectors.
-Timezones Selects either the chart time zone or item time zone.
-Scale Color Shows the colors available to select, gives the option to display the color scale in reverse, and changes the range options between linear, logarithmic and sequential.
+Options Turns Pan to Selection on or off.
+Selects either the chart time zone or ignore time zones.
 Copy Copies the Time Wheel to the clipboard.
+Scale Shows the colors available to select, gives the option to display the color scale in reverse, and changes the range options between linear, logarithmic and sequential.
+Count Chart Items Gives the option to change from all chart items being displayed in the Time Wheel to selected chart items.

-- Click Properties and select the chart item properties that you want to investigate.
+- Click Property and select the chart item properties that you want to investigate.

 - Click Sectors and set the time period for sectors, for example Hour of Day.

 - Click Rings and set the time period for rings, for example Day of Week.
 You should select different settings for sectors and rings.